trelemar/dome-tilekit-helper/README.md

 Width of tiles in pixels

 #### `tileHeight: Number`
-Width of tiles in pixels
+Height of tiles in pixels

 ### Instance Methods